 A: I use an Ott light and a desktop easel as my painting station.
 I use my iPhone to photograph each piece, and to find and source imagery to paint from.

 Q: Do you use magnification?

 A: Generally, no. I am nearsighted so I usually just paint with my glasses off.
 I do have a magnifying headset which I have used sporadically in the past, but isn’t part of my regular practice.

 A: I paint one painting each day.
 Depending on the complexity paintings can take between 45 minutes and 4 hours.
 Some of my 1/12 scale replica paintings can take several days to complete.
 Usually I paint 2 paintings on Saturday, so I can take a break on Sunday.

 Q: How long have you been painting in miniature?

-About 10 years ago I attended the Tom Bishop Miniature show in Chicago with my mother.
-Since she knew that I also had a love for details she encouraged me to check it out on a professional level.
+In 2005 I attended the Tom Bishop Miniature show in Chicago with my mother.
+Since she knew that I also had a love for small details she encouraged me to check it out on a professional level.
 I had already been painting with oils and acrylics, and many of my paintings were already small, but not miniature.
-After visiting the miniature show with my mother and trying my hand at some miniature painting, I was encouraged to apply for a scholarship to attend the International Guild of Miniature Artisans Guild School in Castine, Maine.
+After visiting the show and trying my hand at some miniature painting, I was encouraged to apply for a scholarship to attend the International Guild of Miniature Artisans Guild School in Castine, Maine.
 I was able to take a class with Johannes Landman and was introduced to fine 1/12 scale painting.
 I have since become a member and fellow of IGMA, and have taught miniature painting at the school off and on for the past five years.